iAyon/100DaysOfMLCode/InternshipOpportunities.md

 ## For latest opportunities , swipe down towards the end of list as new opportunities are being updated by me at the bottom .
 Some of the opportunities may be closed now as the requirements may have been met , so do try to check the internship opportunities situated near the bottom .

+### Mutliple opportunities are removed from this list on a regular basis as the requirement of the companies are met !!
+So keep applying, you don't where your luck will take you.
+All the best!
+150+ opportunities posted from 1-01-2019 to 18-05-2019, which are no longer accepting applications were removed on 19-05-2019.
+Keep a watch on this file as new opportunities are posted here regularly from different sources.

 - Data Science Internship at Terra Economics Analysis Lab .
 Check it out at https://www.linkedin.com/jobs/view/1247586993/

 - Machine Learning Internship at Augment Systems Pvt.
 Ltd. Check it out at https://www.linkedin.com/jobs/view/1251729157/ .